12 June 2023

 Share this story:

-With the school summer holidays now in full flow, the three organisations are urging people not to set off fire hydrants and calling on anyone who witnesses this type of vandalism to report it to police without delay.
+We are urging people not to set off fire hydrants and calling on anyone who witnesses this type of vandalism to report it to Police Scotland immediately

-Fire hydrant vandalism incidents tend to spike during warm, dry weather and can cause disruption of water supply to customers, reduced water pressure or discoloured water, and localised flooding in streets.
+The call follows about 40 incidents of fire hydrant vandalism recorded by Scottish Water in the past four weeks, some of which caused disruption of water supply to customers, reduced water pressure or discoloured water, and localised flooding in streets.

-Gary Caig, Scottish Water’s Operations Manager in the Glasgow area, said: “Some may see it as ‘harmless fun’ but that’s not the case.
-The reality is that as they play in the water, homes and businesses are suffering low water pressure or no water at all.
+Kes Juskowiak, Scottish Water’s General Manager of Customer Water Services, said: “Some people who vandalise fire hydrants may see it as ‘harmless fun’ but that’s not the case.
+The reality is that as they play in the water, homes and businesses are suffering low water pressure or a loss of supply.

-“What’s more, firefighters rely on these hydrants for fighting fires and a shortage of water could endanger people’s lives and property.”
+“Also, firefighters rely on these hydrants for fighting fires and a shortage of water could endanger people’s lives and property.

 He added: “Fire hydrant vandalism is completely reckless and selfish and communities need to help us put a stop to this behaviour before the unthinkable occurs.
 We’re urging people to help us tackle the problem by reporting any incidents to the police immediately.”